enkidevs/curriculum/web/html/images/html-image-1-codepen-exercise.md

 ---

 ## Exercise
-In this exercise, you have to set all links to open in a new tab and on www.enki.com
+In this exercise, you have to set all links to open in a new tab and go to www.enki.com.

 More info on codepen.